dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 [!code-xaml[LocalizationComAtt#LocalizationAttributes](~/samples/snippets/csharp/VS_Snippets_Wpf/LocalizationComAtt/CSharp/Attributes.xaml#localizationattributes)]

 In addition to the readability and modifiability attributes, WPF provides an enumeration of common UI categories (<xref:System.Windows.LocalizationCategory>) that can be used to give localizers more context.
-The WPF default categories for platform controls can be overridden in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] as well:
+The WPF default categories for platform controls can be overridden in XAML as well:

 [!code-xaml[LocalizationComAtt#LocalizationAttributesOverridden](~/samples/snippets/csharp/VS_Snippets_Wpf/LocalizationComAtt/CSharp/Attributes.xaml#localizationattributesoverridden)]